 If you prefer to travel by car there are several ways to get to the Lofoten Islands.

-TOP 3 TIPS TO RENT A CAR ON LOFOTEN
+TOP 4 TIPS TO RENT A CAR ON LOFOTEN

-- Rent a car in Kiruna, Sweden.
+- Car rental in Kiruna, Sweden.
 Yes, in Kiruna.
 Distance from Kiruna to Leknes 450 km.
-If you have a trip to Lofoten and the North of Norway for more than 7-10 days, then this is a very economical choice.
-To fly by plane to Kiruna is often much cheaper than to fly to any airport in Lofoten.
-Rent a car is cheaper in Kiruna.
-You can buy some of the provisions, in Sweden it costs less.
-You can come to Tromsø, there is a car rental price lower than Lofoten.
-But the distance to Lofoten is too great.
-Distance from Tromsø to Leknes 490 km.
-In any case, if you are saving your money, you should also consider these options.
+If you travel to the Lofoten Islands and northern Norway for more than 7-10 days, it is a very economical choice.
+Flying by plane to Kiruna is often much cheaper than flying to any airport in Lofoten.
+It is cheaper to rent a car in Kiruna.
+You can buy some items that are cheaper in Sweden.
+You can come to Tromsø, where the cost of renting a car is lower than in the Lofoten Islands.
+But the distance to the Lofoten Islands is too great.
+The distance from Tromsø to Leknes is 490 km.
+In any case, if you save your money, you should also consider these options.

-The company has a rental of used cars.
-I have nothing to do with firm Rentacar-Lofoten with any advertising contracts, but very often I see cars with their sticker.
-And did not hear bad reviews.
+- There is another little lifehack.
+The renting of a used car.
+Yeah, it won’t be new, but it’s always on the go and fully serviced.
+It’s a great solution.
+The company has used car rentals.
+I have nothing to do with Rentacar-Lofoten with any advertising contracts, but very often I see cars with their stickers.
+And I haven’t heard any bad reviews.